-Note that the apprentice is only required to demonstrate the core knowledge, skills and behaviours and specific Operational Designer Engineer specific skills requirements, and the task must be chosen carefully to ensure that the apprentice has opportunity to cover all aspects of the knowledge, skills and behaviours in an integrated way.
+Note that the apprentice is only required to demonstrate the core knowledge, skills and behaviours and specific Asset Management Engineer specific skills requirements, and the task must be chosen carefully to ensure that the apprentice has opportunity to cover all aspects of the knowledge, skills and behaviours in an integrated way.

-The task(s) will be supervised, managed and initially marked by an employer technical expert approved by the EUIAS.
+The task(s) will be supervised, managed and initially marked by an independent industry technical expert approved by the EUIAS.

-As part of the practical observation the employer technical expert will ask standardised questions, with follow up questions as appropriate, to confirm their understanding of the rationale for actions taken and the choices made to complete the tasks.
+As part of the practical observation the independent industry technical expert will ask standardised questions, with follow up questions as appropriate, to confirm their understanding of the rationale for actions taken and the choices made to complete the tasks.

-This practical observation provides the opportunity for the apprentice to synoptically demonstrate core and specific knowledge, skills and behaviours as detailed in Section 4, of this Specification and in Annex A of the Assessment Plan.
-The Operational Design Engineer will be observed working in-line with Authorisation requirements for network, plant and apparatus.
-Responsible for the planning, management and control of agreed operational and safety requirements in line with specified job tasks to include issue of 'safety from the system documentation', engineering activities and control of working parties.
-On completion of task return network, plant and apparatus back to the control of the network owner following approved company protocols.
+This practical observation provides the opportunity for the apprentice to synoptically demonstrate core and specific knowledge, skills and behaviours as detailed in Section 4 of this Specification and in Annex A of the Assessment Plan.
+The Asset Management Engineer will be observed developing aspects of network reinforcement plans that includes making plant and equipment proposals as well as including the plan information in regulatory returns.

-Following the observation, the employer technical expert will assign a preliminary mark using EUIAS approved documentation.
-The employer technical expert must present the outcomes (depth, breadth and real time examples) of their observation to an independent examiner to enable them to allocate a final mark for the practical observation via the Service Delivery team.
+Following the observation, the independent industry technical expert, after discussion with the employer technical expert, will assign a preliminary mark using the EUIAS approved documentation.
+The independent industry technical expert must present the outcomes (depth, breadth and real time examples) of their observation to an independent examiner to enable them to allocate a final mark for the practical observation via the Service Delivery team.
 The apprentice can achieve a distinction or a pass.